Notgard/GAKAAL/README.md

 # GAKAAL
 ### GAKAAL was a social media created for sport enthusiasts, athletes, coaches or about anyone interreted in sports.

-They could post publications or organize events as well as invite friends and other such features existing on other social media websites.
+##### Users could post publications or organize events as well as invite friends and other such features existing on other social media websites.